Jarrod Croker: Background

 Croker was born in Goulburn, New South Wales Australia.
-He is distantly related to former Canberra, NSW and Australia player Jason Croker.

 Croker played his junior football for the Goulburn Stockmen before signing with the Canberra Raiders.

 Playing career

 He played for the New South Wales Schoolboys and Australian Schoolboys representative teams in 2007 before being selected for the New South Wales under-18s in 2008.
 Croker was part of the Canberra team that won the inaugural National Youth Competition in 2008.
 He played at centre and was involved in the try that won the Raiders the match 28-24 in golden point extra time.

 2009

 Croker broke into Canberra's first-grade side in 2009, making his debut in round 2 against the Sydney Roosters.
 In round 3, against the Parramatta Eels, Croker scored his first NRL try in the Raiders 16-18 loss at Parramatta Stadium.
 He went on to make 21 appearances in his rookie season, and was the Raiders highest try scorer with 12 tries.
 On 3 September, Croker re-signed with the Raiders to the end of the 2012 season.